CodecoolGlobal/tech-interview-workbook-Kattkovacs/docs/module_oop.md

 What happens if you try to add an item to the end of an array, while you are iterating over it?

 If you need to access the iterator variable after a for loop, how would you do it?
+I would use an instance variable or a class variable and save the iterators value in it, this way I can access it outside of the for loop.

 Which interfaces extend the Collection interface in Java.
 Which classes?

-What is the connection between equals() and hashCode()?
+= What is the connection between equals() and hashCode()?
 How are they used in HashMap?

 What is the difference between checked exceptions and unchecked exceptions?
 Could you bring example for each?